Does the Hellcat Have a Safety? As Much as You Might Want

 No matter how safe you are with a firearm, there is always the chance that it can be dropped.
 For those rare times when a gun might strike the ground, you want that thing in a non-negotiably safe state.
 The Hellcat has you covered.

-Think of it like a two-stage redundant thumb safety on a 1911 that disengages automatically only when you squeeze the trigger.
+Think of it like an automatic two-stage redundant thumb safety on a 1911 that disengages without conscious thought only when you squeeze the trigger.
 In the Springfield Armory Hellcat, you find the absolute state of the art in both reliability and automatic safety systems.
+But now there’s more.

 Editor’s Note: Please be sure to check out The Armory Life Forum, where you can comment about our daily articles, as well as just talk guns and gear.
 Click the “Go To Forum Thread” link below to jump in!